nus-cs2103-AY2122S1/tp/docs/ManualTesting.md

            - The label "(HEAD)" is now in the commit whose hash was passed to `revert`

 The above test cases tests for correctness for the basic behaviors of `RevertCommand`.
-They don't have to be executed with the exact commands given; using different commands in different order may lead to slightly different commit message and/or date time shown.
+They don't have to be executed with the exact commands given; using different version controlled commands in different order may lead to slightly different commit message and/or date time shown.
 However, the general behavior as demonstrated above should remain the same.
+The list of version controlled commands is in [here](DeveloperGuide.md).

+#### Undo/redo changes
+1. Undo a change
+    1. Prerequisite: Start with an empty commit history.
+To achieve this, do the following:
+        - Remove version control folder (Default is `data/vc`; refer to `preferences.json` for specific)
+        - Start the application
+    2. Test cases:
+        1. Execute the following commands in sequence: </br>
+           `clear` -> `undo`,</br>
+           Expected: Student list should be repopulated
+        2. Continuing from above, run `undo` </br>
+           Expected: The following message should appear: </br>
+            "Unable to undo Academy Directory as requested ...
+Is there anything to undo?"
+2. Redo a change
+    1. Prerequisite: Completed the above two test cases for undo and made no other changes
+    2. Test cases:
+        1. Continuing from point 1.2, execute `redo` </br>
+           Expected: Student list should be cleared
+        2. Continuing from above, run `redo` </br>
+           Expected: The following message should appear: </br>
+           "Unable to redo Academy Directory as requested ...
+Is there anything to redo?"

+The above test cases tests for correctness for the basic behaviors of `UndoCommand` and `RedoCommand`.
+They don't have to be executed with the exact commands given; using different version controlled commands may lead to slightly different commit message and/or date time shown.
+However, the general behavior as demonstrated above should remain the same.
+The list of version controlled commands is in [here](DeveloperGuide.md).

 #### Help